sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 An intuitive way to see why $\infty$ causes this paradox is the following: imaging you can **really** *randomly* choose chords on a circle, and let's say we label every chord with a number and then choose a random number instead.[^3]

 We first note that there are uncountable possible different chords, so we may label every chord with a real number between $[0,1]$.[^4] Then, the ambiguity immediately arises: How should we assign the pairing between the real number and the chords?
 The thing is since they are infinitely many real numbers and chords, we're extremely flexible in terms of assigning them.
-For example, I can make $[0,0.999999]$ pairing with chords that are all chords passing the center of the circle (namely all diameters), while making $[0.999999,1]$ pair with all other chords or another way around.
+For example, I can make $[0,0.999999]$ pairing with chords that are all chords passing the center of the circle (namely all diameters), while making $0.999999,1$ pairing with all other chords or another way around.
 Effectively, we're **choosing the distribution** in this pairing, making us biased toward some chords hence not uniformly random.

 [^3]: This will not bring in additional complexity if we do it in an isomorphic way.
 [^4]: Under the [Continuum hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) with ZFC set theory, $\mathbb{R}$ is the smallest possible set to do this.